 It's finally spring!
 The cherry blossoms have started flowering in Tokyo, but unfortunately, overseas travellers are still not able to visit Japan to enjoy the season's famous blooms.
 Furthermore, hanami (flower viewing) picnics are strongly discouraged while the city's many sakura festivals have been cancelled as well.

-Covid-19 coronavirus has unfortunately cancelled trips, hanami (flower viewing) parties and even two sakura festivals.
-It’s a major disappointment, especially to everyone who has to remain indoors and miss out on the gorgeous spring weather.
 Thankfully, Japanese weather channel Weather News has released 50 virtual reality videos that explore the best cherry blossom attractions throughout Japan.
 Released a couple years ago, these videos with 360º views are incredibly calming.
-Each one has a backdrop of soothing music along with the laughter and joy of the folks lucky enough to see the blossoms.
+Each one has a backdrop of soothing music along with the laughter and joy of people enjoying the blossoms.
 The channel is all in Japanese, but if you can’t find the videos, just search for ‘Sakura VR’ on the Weather News YouTube channel.

-This year’s cherry blossoms were predicted to bud on March 16, but the majority of the trees, in Tokyo at least, remain largely barren as we write this.
-The cherry trees are expected to reach full bloom around March 23.
+This year’s cherry blossoms are expected to reach full bloom around March 21.
 In the meantime, enjoy these videos.